-- Some icons do not have text equivalents.
+- Some images do not have text equivalents.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-To be addressed in 2020
+To be addressed in 2021.

 - Synoptic and climate stations maps provide navigational use with no accessible alternative.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content), 2.1.1 (Keyboard), and 4.1.2 (Name, Role, Value).
 To be addressed in 2021.

 - There are a few instances where content emphasised visually is not emphasised when using a screen reader.
 This fails WCAG 2.1 success criterion 1.3.1 (Info and relationships).
 To be addressed in 2021.

 - There are a few instances where changing the text spacing (for WCAG 1.4.12) will cause text header content to be truncated.
 This fails WCAG 2.1 success criterion 1.4.4 (resize text).To be addressed in 2021.

 - Some of our PDFs and Word documents do not meet accessibility standards.
 For example, they may not be structured in a way that makes them accessible to a screen reader.
 This fails WCAG 2.1 success criterion 1.3.1 (Info and relationships).
 To be addressed in 2021.